sebe324/Digit-Guesser/README.md

 # Digit-Guesser
 A multilayer perceptron that can detect single digits.

+## Project status
+Not usable.
+It's in the early stages.
 ## How to use

 Draw a digit on the drawing board, then press the start button.